dfbr/clickbait_generator/_posts/2025-11-05-59-people-tried-this-original-method-and-feel-absolutely-wonderful.md

 Who knew that in the world of serious routines, a spontaneous pony trot might just be the secret to feeling fabulous?

-For more on Betty Bumblesworth’s whimsical wellness methods and the viral 'Joy-Jump,' check out her [website](about.html#betty-bumblesworth).
+For more on Betty Bumblesworth’s whimsical wellness methods and the viral 'Joy-Jump,' try searching for her on DuckDuckGo: [Betty Bumblesworth on DuckDuckGo](https://duckduckgo.com/?q=betty+bumblesworth).